 The procedures used for procuring Construction-related services including reimbursable expenses and all change-orders contemplated by the parties, are as follows:

-a) $50,000 or less, the Institution may directly select a Contractor who has a signed Retainer Contract on file with OUS.
+a) $50,000 or less, the Institution may directly select a Contractor who has a signed Retainer Contract on file with http://www.orpu.org/.

 b) $50,000.01 to $500,000, the Institution must select at least three Contractors that have entered into Retainer Contracts to provide Bids or Proposals for the service.
 Selection of a Contractor from submitted Bids or Proposals will be based on the criteria set forth in the Solicitation Document.
 In the event that fewer than three Contractors are on the retainer that can provide the required service, the Institution may proceed with fewer than three Bids or Proposals.
 All eligible Contractors that have entered into Retainer Contracts will have an opportunity to submit a Bid or Proposal in response to the opportunity.
 Selection of a Contractor from submitted Bids or Proposals will be based on the criteria set forth in the Solicitation Document.

-c) $500,000.01 to $1,000,000, the Institution will post an advertisement of the opportunity on the OUS Bid website (http://secure.ous.edu/bid).
+c) $500,000.01 to $1,000,000, the Institution will post an advertisement of the opportunity on http://www.orpu.org/.
 All eligible Contractors that have entered into Retainer Contracts will have an opportunity to submit a proposal in response to the opportunity.
-Selection of a Contractor from submitted proposals will be based on the criteria set forth in the Solicitation Document
+Selection of a Contractor from submitted proposals will be based on the criteria set forth in the Solicitation Document.

 A Standard Terms and Conditions document is sent to all new vendors.
 Our terms and conditions state shipping will be F.O.B. destination, freight prepaid.
 All vendors must furnish, upon request, a federal tax identification number.

 The University promotes and encourages contracting with businesses owned by women, minorities, or with emerging small businesses by advertising contract opportunities through the Oregon Procurement Information Network (ORPIN).
 Southern Oregon University also participates in a State of Oregon program aimed at awarding contracts to qualified rehabilitation facilities.
 For information about these programs, contact the State of Oregon Department of Administrative Services (DAS) Procurement Office at 503-378-4642.
-For certification information visit the website of the Office of Minority, Women, and Emerging Small Business by simply “googling” their name.
+For certification information visit the Office of Minority, Women, and Emerging Small Business website.

-Vendors providing services to SOU will be required to show proof of insurance coverage.
+Vendors must provide a Certificate of Insurance (COI), naming SOU as an additional insured.
 Minimum coverage typically includes both commercial general liability and auto liability of at least $1,000,000 per occurrence.

 The State of Oregon DAS Purchasing Division issues awards and maintains contracts for various commodities for use by state agencies.
 The use of these contracts is optional for Southern Oregon University.
 The Oregon Procurement Information Network (ORPIN) communications software allows vendors electronic access to state bidding opportunities, including the State Price Agreements.
-For ORPIN assistance contact the Procurement Office at 503-378-4642, or to find their website, simply “google” ORPIN.
-In addition, as a public higher education institution, Southern Oregon University is often eligible for and takes advantage of educational, governmental, jurisdictional, or other special pricing discounts.
+For ORPIN assistance contact the Procurement Office at 503-378-4642, or go to orpin.oregon.gov In addition, as a public higher education institution, Southern Oregon University is often eligible for and takes advantage of educational, governmental, jurisdictional, or other special pricing discounts.

 Churchill Hall 154